Certified Lay Minister

 What is a Certified Lay Minister?

 Laity have long been a part of ministry in Methodism.
-Lay preachers, exhorters, and class leaders have served served the church since its earliest days.
+Lay preachers, exhorters, and class leaders have served the church since its earliest days.
 Certified Lay Ministers (CLM) can play a ministerial role in a variety of formats, such as:

 - serving small churches that have trouble affording a traditional pastor.